Jennifer Ling Datchuk American, b. 1980

 These porcelain baby forms are cast from an antique Chinese export ware ceramic pillow form – made to prop up the head to protect hairstyles during sleep.
 An uncomfortable form...

 These porcelain baby forms are cast from an antique Chinese export ware ceramic pillow form – made to prop up the head to protect hairstyles during sleep.
 An uncomfortable form of labor to protect the façade of wealth and status.
-I remade them to carry the weight of Asian women’s labor and they seem to have an expression of delight on their faces, while being in a table-top position, carrying things on their back—a nod to how Asian women experience fetishization while also laboring and providing service, product, resource.
-The objects they carry - peaches, oranges, blue and white porcelain vessels, peach pits, and sewing thimbles - represent longevity, luck, beauty, and are symbolic of the labor they embody and the comfort and care they provide for others when they often go without.
+I remade them to carry the weight of Asian women’s labor, and they seem to have an expression of delight on their faces, while being in a table-top position, carrying things on their backs—a nod to how Asian women experience fetishization while also laboring and providing service, product, or resource.
+The objects they carry - peaches, oranges, blue-and-white porcelain vessels, peach pits, and sewing thimbles - represent longevity, luck, and beauty, and symbolize the labor they embody and the comfort and care they provide to others when they often go without.

 Exhibitions